MaestroError/eloquent-regex/README.md

   - Is directory +
   - fileExists +
   - fileExtension: Specify certain file extensions (e.g., .txt, .pdf) +
-  - specificCurrencies: Match only specific currency symbols.
+  - specificCurrencies: Match only specific currency symbols.+
   - relativePath, absolutePath: Specify if the path should be relative or absolute.
   - countryCode: Match phone numbers with specific country codes.
   - dateFormat, timeFormat: Specify the format of date and time (e.g., MM-DD-YYYY, HH:MM).